-I have seen similar lamps online however since i like working with wood, i decided to woodturn this nightlight from an old piece of scrap wood (upcycled from a kitchen bench top).
+I like working with wood so i decided to wood-turn this nightlight from an old piece of scrap wood I upcycled from my old kitchen bench during a renovation.

 - 2 x pieces of wood.
 The wood i used was about 7"x7"x2".
 This is to turn into the UFO.

 - A plastic cup.
 This is for the abduction beam.

 - A small keychain LED light.

 - Hot glue and super glue